SlothCroissant/powermeter/README.md

 | nightly | Latest testing release |
 | YYYY.MM.DD.## | Specific snapshot testing release |

+**Note:** The `nightly` branch is under heavy development.
+It can break at any time, without warning.
+Consequently, please be sure you fully review changes between your deployed version's `README.md` and the current to ensure we haven't introduced breaking changes with environment variables, etc.

 ## Usage

 First off, determine your CT amperage ratings across all mux channels you have deployed.
 For example (and in the docker examples below) I have 16 CTs spread across two mux channels with varying CT amperage ratings.
 The CTs and mux channels are both numbered 0-7, and you'd denote a certain CT by using the following idea: